Gisèle Wulfsohn: Career

 Wulfsohn started her professional career as darkroom assistant in 1979 and asking for a photographer position when the vacancy became available.
 At first, The Star replied with the fact that they did not hire women photographers.
-Wulfsohn responded "It’s time you did" and finally got the job.
-She worked on portraits for the ‘Star Women’ section and ‘The Women's Page'.
-After working for 4 years in The Star, she moved to STYLE magazine in 1983 and in 1986 she was appointed chief photographer for Leadership Magazine.
+Wulfsohn responded "It's time you did" and finally got the job.
+She worked on portraits for the 'Star Women' section and 'The Women's Page'.
+After working for four years at The Star, she moved to STYLE magazine in 1983, and in 1986, she was appointed chief photographer at Leadership Magazine.
 In March 1987, she went freelance and joined Afrapix as full member with Guy Tillim, Santu Mofokeng and Cedric Nunn.

 Projects about Apartheid

-The development of her political awareness started when she travelled to Europe in 1979 and was exposed to banned literature, Ernest Cole’s famous book House of Bondage.
-Wulfsohn became more intensely aware with social inequality when she was met with other photographers for a project called South Africa: The Cordoned Heart which documented black poverty in South Africa.
+The development of her political awareness started when she travelled to Europe in 1979 and was exposed to banned literature, Ernest Cole's famous book House of Bondage.
+Wulfsohn became more intensely aware of social inequality when she was met with other photographers for a project called South Africa: The Cordoned Heart which documented black poverty in South Africa.
 She preferred to document how apartheid shaped the lives of South African's citizens rather than violence and conflict which happened between protesters and the police.
 One of her projects, which started in 1990, was called Malibongwe.
 She was also taking photos of South African women activists who worked hard to establish democracy in South Africa.
-Motivation to start these project was based on her experience in Afrafix These photographs form the Malibongwe, Let Us Praise the Women exhibition, curated by the Apartheid Museum to commemorate 50th anniversary of the Women's March in 1956 and were displayed in Johannesburg in 2006.
+Motivation to start these projects was based on her experience in Afrafix.
+These photographs formed the Malibongwe, Let Us Praise the Women exhibition, curated by the Apartheid Museum to commemorate the 50th anniversary of the Women's March in 1956 and were displayed in Johannesburg in 2006.

 In 1994, she was employed by the Independent Electoral Commission with Paul Weinberg, Henner Frankenfeld and Graeme Williams to document the first democratic general elections in South Africa.
 These photos were published in a book called An End to Waiting.